 When doctors measure the number of blood cells you have, they call this your blood count.

 White blood cells are part of your immune system.
-The white cells that fight infections are called neutrophils.
+There are several types of white blood cells:

 When the number of white cells in your blood is low, you are more likely to get infections.
-This is because there are fewer neutrophils to fight off bacteria and viruses.
+This is because there are fewer neutrophils.

 When your level of white blood cells is very low, you have a high risk of infection.
-This is known as neutropenia (pronounced new-troh-pee-nee-ah).
+When your level of neutrophils is low, it is known as